-Whether you’re looking for a weekend of artistic and cultural immersion, wanting to do a food tour of the city, or you’re simply hoping for 48 hours of sporty pleasure, you’re going to love Toronto!
+If you’re looking for a weekend of artistic and cultural immersion, wanting to do a food tour of the city, or you’re simply hoping for 48 hours of exploration, you’re going to love Toronto!

 Insider Tips for an AMAZING Weekend in Toronto

 Psst!
-Want to know the ins and outs of making a rad Toronto weekend adventure?
-We’ve got all you need to know before you visit this vibrant city.
+Visiting Canada and want to know the ins and outs of having a rad Toronto weekend?
+We’ve got all you need to know about this metropolitan city.

 Our Favorite Hostel – Planet Traveler

-A green hostel with a homely feel, you can enjoy much more than just a good night’s sleep here.
-Meet other travelers and enjoy the friendliness of Toronto.
+A Toronto hostel with a homely feel, you can enjoy much more than just a good night’s sleep here.
+It’s central location near Kensington Market, the largest museums and bus terminal, it is easy to get out and explore Toronto.

 Our Favorite Budget Hotel – The Rex Hotel Jazz & Blues Bar